Moreina/planner/README.md

 [Planner Wiki](https://github.com/Moreina/planner/wiki)

-If you'd like to to help develop, or just have an idea for a different design/implementation, let's chat.
-This project will likely be made open-source at some point, but if you want to contribute directly before that point, don't be shy.
-Any improvements are welcome.
+This project will likely be made open-source at some point, but if you want to contribute directly before that point, any improvements would be welcome.
 For anyone curious about the program code, the files can be edited with any text editor (I use Notepad++):
 * **index.html**
   * Handles page layout